 Metal mesh supports are commonly used as tomato cages and make suitable cylindrical poles for many tall, bushy floral plants.
 Metal mesh is constructed using sheep wire or re-mesh.

 The malleable mesh sheets may be readily twisted into the desired cylinder width and attached with cable ties at either end, with the assistance of another person to keep it steady.

 Remesh has a finer gauge than most other metal mesh alternatives, which appears suitable for your plants, particularly bushier species.

 A friend uses PVC pipes for his pothos, which provide adequate support.

 For DIY moss pole using PVC pipe.

 You can cover the poles in sphagnum moss and turn them into self-watering poles by drilling holes in the pipe and pouring water on the top to moisten the surrounding moss.

 Cut your PVC pipe to size, then place an inch of moistened moss on a piece of plastic wire mesh.
-Drill holes along the pipe as desired, wrap the pipe inside the mesh like a Swiss roll, and secure it with cable ties.
+Drill holes along the pipe as desired, wrap it inside the mesh like a Swiss roll and secure it with cable ties.